xwp/wp-docker/readme.md

 bin/phpunit -c /var/www/html/tests/phpunit.xml.dist
 ```

-The `pre-commit` hook will run the testsuite for the plugins automatically due to the `PHPUNIT_CONFIG` variable found in the `.dev-lib` configuration file.
 You can additionally add a coverage clover by doing the following.
 Notice that relative paths work, as well.

 ```
 bin/phpunit -c ../tests/phpunit.xml.dist --coverage-html ../tests/coverage
 ```

+_note_: The current working directory when running test in Docker is the host machines `{project_root}/bin` directory.

 ## MySQL